shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Sum and Count with Skip:** Loops through numbers 1-20, skips multiples of 3 using continue, and totals the remaining numbers.
 -  **Login Attempt Limiter:** Gives the user up to 3 attempts to enter the correct password using a while loop, locking them out if all attempts fail.
 -  **Unique Word Finder:** Collects any number of words from the user using a loop, then uses a set to show how many were unique.
+-  **Word Counter v2:** Takes any number of words from the user and counts how many times each word appears, using a dictionary and a for loop.